The keys to maintaining a great culture within a remote sales team

 The idea here IS NOT to have a handful of lofty numbers with no true meaning or connection to legitimate success, and maybe some vaguely worded quality assurance goals.
 If there’s any confusion about what your objectives are or why they matter, you run the risk of having your team work toward something they think is a priority, when it actually has nothing to do with your overall goals.

 To avoid the demotivating realization that your team is working their tails off on the wrong things, ensure your goals and objectives are crystal-clear from the beginning—the very beginning.
 Prospective inside sales reps should know exactly what their responsibilities and objectives will be so that if they’re hired, they’ll fit seamlessly into the team.
+Many sales management articles talk about the importance of setting the right goals for your team, and this is definitely also true for remote sales.

 Create a process-driven sales culture